The general position avoidance game and hardness of general position games: The avoidance game played on Cartesian products

 \begin{theorem} If $n,m\geq 2$, then B wins the $\gp$-avoidance game on $K_n\cp K_m$ if and only if either $n=2$ and $m$ is odd; or $n=3$ and $m$ is even. \end{theorem} \proof Consider the $\gp$-avoidance game on $K_n\cp K_m$.
 Let $V(K_n)=\{u_1,\ldots,u_n\}$ and $V(K_m)=\{v_1,\ldots,v_m\}$.
 Set $G=K_n\cp K_m$ for the rest of the proof.

 We first show that B wins the game on $K_2\cp K_m$ when $m$ is odd.
 By the vertex transitivity of $G$ we may assume that A start the game with $a_1=(u_1,v_1)$.
 Then B replies by picking a new vertex from the same $K_m$-layer, say $b_1=(u_1,v_2)$.
 Then Lemma~\ref{lemma:2.4} guarantees that both $(u_2,v_1), (u_2, v_2)\notin \Pl_G(a_1, b_1)$.
-The games then continue in this manner, that is, whenever there exists a $K_2$-layer in which no vertex has yet been played and it is B's turn, he selects a vertex from the $K_m$-layer in which A has just played.
-Lemmas~\ref{lemma:2.4} and~\ref{lemma:3.7} guarantee that the selected vertices so far are in general position and the corresponding vertices in the neighboring $K_m$-layer are not playable further.
+The game then continues in this manner, that is, whenever there exists a $K_2$-layer in which no vertex has yet been played and it is B's turn, he selects a vertex from the $K_m$-layer in which A has just played.
+Lemmas~\ref{lemma:2.4} and~\ref{lemma:3.7} guarantee that the selected vertices so far form a general position set and the corresponding vertices in the neighboring $K_m$-layer are not playable further.
 As $m$ is odd, A will play the last vertex and hence B wins.

 Next we are going to prove that B wins on $K_3\cp K_m$ if $m$ is even.
 Let A start the game with $a_1=(u_1,v_1)$.
 Then B picks the vertex $b_1=(u_2,v_1)$.
 If A chooses $a_2=(u_3,v_1)$, then it follows from Lemma \ref{lemma:2.4} that no further moves are possible.
 Hence B wins the game.
 So we may assume that A pick $a_2$ from a new $K_3$-layer.
 Also by Lemma \ref{lemma:2.4}, $\Pl_{G}(a_1,b_1)\subseteq $ $^{u_3}K_m$.
 By the symmetry of $G$, we may assume that $a_2=(u_3,v_2)$.
 Now, since $m$ is even and $\Pl_G(a_1,b_1,a_2)= \{u_3\}\times (V(K_m)\backslash \{v_1,v_2\})$, A plays the last vertex.
 Also Lemma \ref{lemma:3.7} guarantees that the selected vertices so far form a general position set of $G$.
 Hence B wins the game.\\